k-haynie/scottbot/README.md

-# scottbot
+# ScottBot
-A discord chatbot who speaks like Michael Scott
+A discord chatbot who speaks like Michael Scott - trained on the GPT2 model.